-Buyers scroll past houses lacking star-quality curb appeal.
-To catch their attention, take a note out of Hollywood’s book and make your home exude elegance, sophistication, and glamour.
+Buyers tend to ignore houses lacking star-quality curb appeal.
+To catch their attention, take a note out of Hollywood’s book and make your home exude elegance and glamor.

-According to the National Association of Realtors (NAR), 96% of real estate agents advise improving curb appeal before sellers list their home for sale, while 99% believe curb appeal is essential for attracting buyers.
+According to the National Association of Realtors (NAR), 92% of real estate agents advise improving curb appeal before sellers list their homes for sale, while 97% believe curb appeal is essential for attracting buyers.

 Not only does beautiful curb appeal lure buyers in, but it also encourages them to offer more money for your home.
-In HomeLight’s recent Top Agent Insights report, 94% of agents agree that buyers are willing to pay more for houses with great curb appeal.
+HomeLight’s Top Agent Insights report from last year found that, on average, buyers will pay 7% more for a home with great curb appeal.

 No matter the size of your lot or the style of your house, you can create curb appeal for selling your home that will dazzle buyers and earn a worthwhile return on investment.
 Here are 32 tips and tricks to design a show-stopping exterior.